-From Eve to Christ to us, temptation is a universal problem.
+From Eve to Christ to us, the temptation is a universal problem.
 It is an issue common to every man (1 Corinthians 10:13.)
-Basically temptation falls into the three categories of lust of the flesh, lust of the eye, and the pride of life, (1 John 2:150 Both Eve and Jesus were exposed to all three temptations at once.
-But, temptation is not sin!
+Basically, temptation falls into the three categories of the lust of the flesh, the lust of the eye, and the pride of life, (1 John 2:150 Both Eve and Jesus were exposed to all three temptations at once.
+But, the temptation is not to sin!
 It is the avenue to sin.
 You can win the battle over temptation by following several simple rules.
 Today’s message is about those rules.

 B. David memorized the Word of God as a defense against temptation (Psalms 119:11)

 C. Both examples indicate that strength requires you get in the Word and the Word in you.

 A. Man is a three-part being (Physical, spiritual, emotional) and the majority rules!

 B. No matter how religious you are.
 Your own strength can’t help you (1 Corinthians 10:12)